allentown521/saladict-desktop-docs/vitepress/en/docs/api/translate/baidu.md

 Select "General Translation (for text translation)" and click "Next" Choose "Activate Standard Version"
-Fill in the application name "pot" and click "Submit Application".
+Fill in the application name "Saladict" and click "Submit Application".
 You'll see an "Activation Successful" message.

 ### Optional Step: Switch to Advanced Version API